FAQ

 Was jai written by an AI coding agent?

-No. While this web site was obviously pooped out by an LLM (ChatGPT read the man page, asked some follow-up questions, and produced a prompt from which claude code built this ridiculous vitepress site), jai itself was hand implemented by a Stanford computer science professor with decades of C++ and Unix/linux experience.
+No. While this web site was obviously made by an LLM (ChatGPT read the man page, asked some follow-up questions, and produced a prompt from which claude code built a vitepress site), jai itself was hand implemented by a Stanford computer science professor with decades of C++ and Unix/linux experience.
 As an experiment, the author did previously try vibe-coding a container, but the results were disastrous and repeatedly put his machine in a state that required a reboot (e.g., recursively changing the attributes of all mounts in the wrong mount namespace).
-The author does use coding agents to look for bugs and get feedback.
-However, rest assured that a single human understands every line of in this project.
+The author does use coding agents to look for bugs, get feedback, and develop tests.
+However, rest assured that a single human understands every line of in jai.

 Which mode should I use?

-• Bare if you need strict-like home isolation but your home directory is on NFS, which does not support id-mapped mounts.
+Bare is useful if you need strict-like home isolation but your home directory is on NFS, which does not support id-mapped mounts.

 See Modes for a full comparison.